Team-Immersive-Intelligence/ImmersiveIntelligence/src/main/resources/assets/immersiveintelligence/ie_manual/en_us/ii_logistics/skycrate_system.md

 Same Day Delivery

 # intro
 The Skycrate system is a different approach on delivering items.
 Its speed surpasses any conveyor, and the usage of rope makes it cheaper and more space-efficient.
 There are also drawbacks however; it requires stations on both sides and a number of posts depending on the length of the system.
-Skycrates are a better option than conveyors on longer distances, and is not encourage to use them for short (0-30m) distances.
+Skycrates are a better option than conveyors on longer distances, and is not encouraged to use them for short (0-30m) distances.

 # skycrate
 |[multiblock]{mb:"II:SkycrateStation"}|
-The Skycrate station is the start and stopping point of the delivery system.
+The Skycrate station is both the starting and stopping point of the delivery system.
 To form it, use a hammer on the scaffolding in the middle.
 To function, it requires rotary power to be inputted to its side

 # details_crate